RollingGecko/VescUartControl/Readme.txt

 Library for arduino to interface over UART with the Vesc BLDC controler (http://vedder.se/2015/01/vesc-open-source-esc/)

+The files libraries

+crc
+datatypes
+buffer

+are directly forked from https://github.com/vedderb/bldc

 Copyright 2015 - 2017 Andreas Chaitidis Andreas.Chaitidis@gmail.com

 This program is free software : you can redistribute it and / or modify